osmlab/editor-layer-index/CONTRIBUTING.md

 ##### Source URL

 The source `url` property should contain a url with replacement tokens.
 An application will replace the tokens as needed to download image tiles.
+Whenever possible, use https URLs.

 Supported TMS tokens:
 - `{zoom}`, `{x}`, `{y}` for Z/X/Y tile coordinates